Last Updated on October 9, 2023 by Eve Dawes

 - Streets of Providencia, inc Avenida Providencia and Nueva Providencia, and in Santiago Centro the pedestrian street of Huerfanos.
 These streets are full of vendors selling Christmas cards and decorations.
 As well as live Christmas music.

-Arrival Santiago airport 8:48pm (United Airlines).
-Transportation to ICON hotel and dinner at the hotel restaurant for a late Christmas Eve dinner.
+We arrived arrived Santiago airport 8:48pm (United Airlines).
+Then took pre booked transportation to ICON hotel and dinner at the hotel restaurant for a late Christmas Eve dinner.
+People tend to dress up and go out for Christmas Eve dinner in Chile and then stay in for Christmas Day, so definitely bring something nice to wear.

 Day 2 Christmas Day poolside and Santiago half Day exploring